bytebase/bytebase.com/content/docs/tutorials/database-change-management-with-jira.md

 - Jira takes care of the review process and the overall progress tracking.
 - Bytebase takes care of the database change rollout and history tracking.

-On the other hand, there are still manual steps to move the fields and update the status in Jira and Bytebase.
+On the other hand, there are still manual steps to move the fields' information and update the status in Jira and Bytebase.
 In the next tutorial, we will show you how to automate those by leveraging Jira trigger and Bytebase API.